xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-10-19_create_material.md

 Create and start playing one of your games:

  * Given there is "leonard" playing their game "together".
  <!-- SNAPSHOT status=200 -->
  * Game round should be 1.
  * "leonard" should have 1 city.
  * "leonard" should have the "Capital" city.
-* Click on the "leonard" city "Capital"
-* You should be at the screen of a city.
-* The name should be "Capital".

 You can see here the materials:

-* The materials should be gold,iron,wheat and stone.
+ * "leonard" should have a quantity of 20 material "GOLD".
+ * "leonard" should have a quantity of 20 material "IRON".
+ * "leonard" should have a quantity of 35 material "WOOD".
+ * "leonard" should have a quantity of 50 material "WHEAT".
+ * "leonard" should have a quantity of 25 material "STONE".

 ### And others players the same

 Others players can also see their materials.

  * Given there is the next player "penny".
  <!-- SNAPSHOT status=200 -->
-* Click on the "penny" city "Capital"
-* The materials should be gold,iron,wheat and stone.
+ * "penny" should have a quantity of 20 material "GOLD".
+ * "penny" should have a quantity of 20 material "IRON".
+ * "penny" should have a quantity of 35 material "WOOD".
+ * "penny" should have a quantity of 50 material "WHEAT".
+ * "penny" should have a quantity of 25 material "STONE".